-Plus, consumers are likely to think that the more popular alternatives are of superior quality because the link between popularity and quality is so intuitive that this association is automatic.
+Plus, consumers are likely to think that more popular alternatives are of superior quality because the link between popularity and quality is so intuitive which makes this association automatic.

 Similar to word-of-mouth, when someone buys fashion products online, popularity cues can be used as a strategy to reduce risk and eliminate uncertainty about the quality of the brand’s clothes.

-So, when you hear, “On Wednesdays we wear pink,” you’re going to find a way to make that a reality.
+So, when you hear, “on Wednesdays we wear pink,” you’re going to find a way to make that a reality.
 Because, obviously, this is the most fetch (“Gretchen, stop trying to make fetch happen!
 It's not going to happen!”) thing you could do.

-High self-monitors are concerned with how well products present their identity and what the perceived image is of others when they own said product.
+High self-monitors are concerned with how well products present their identity and what the perceived image is of others when they own that product.

 Knowing you have a self-conscious audience that cares about what other people think when they use your products is important.

-So what about product categories besides those found in fashion and travel?
-Are those looking for functional products like vacuums or laundry detergent also susceptible to social proof?
+Are consumers looking for functional products like vacuums or laundry detergent also susceptible to social proof?

 A million times, yes.

 The same rules apply as with the previous industries: Under conditions of uncertainty, we often rely on others for information about whether we’ll like something.

-Marketers should also consider if their products are being bought for the customers themselves or if they are buying the products for someone else.
-Those buying a gift for someone else will rely heavily on social proof cues to inform their decision.
+You heard it hear first: Those buying a gift for someone else will rely heavily on social proof cues to inform their decision.

 If you’re unsure of what to buy for someone, you’ll be more inclined to buy something that you know a lot of people like, hence the effectiveness of social proof.

-Knowing that a lot of people like or endorse a product will increase the chance of the person you’re buying a gift for will like it too.
+Knowing that a lot of people like or endorse a product will increase the chance that the person you’re buying a gift for will like it too.

 Social proof is not a one-size-fits-all approach.
-As said before, the primary condition that needs to be met is that someone is uncertain about what s/he should decide in a situation.
+As I said before, the primary condition that needs to be met is that someone is uncertain about what s/he should decide in a situation.

-For example, if someone already knows what to do and has knowledge on the subject, it’s not very likely that the person will be persuaded otherwise by social proof.
+If someone already knows what to do and has knowledge on the subject, it’s not very likely that the person will be persuaded otherwise by social proof.

-The whole point of social proof is that people need guidance in situations when it’s unclear what to do.
+The whole point of social proof is that people need guidance in situations when it’s unclear to them what to do.

 The same goes for products that are meant to be self-expressive (products with symbolic features or personal and social meanings) rather than functional products.

-Because the point of self-expressive products is to enable an individual to express themselves so they stand out in the desired fashion.
+Well, the point of self-expressive products is to enable an individual to express themselves so they stand out in the desired fashion.

 You can think of the need for uniqueness as the desire to differentiate oneself from others through buying and using alternative consumer goods.

 So, social proof appeals may become counter-persuasive when a person is motivated to maintain their self-expression.

 Public consumption often involves self-presentation, leading consumers to choose products that present the self positively.

 Gucci’s 2018 fall collection for men

 Moreover, some people experience cognitive dissonance when they buy an exclusive item that later becomes popular, as it makes it harder for that person to signal uniqueness.

 Cognitive dissonance is the mental discomfort one gets when their actions don’t align with their beliefs.
 Or when that person has two contradicting beliefs.

 Remember the meme about hipsters saying “I liked it before it was cool?”

 Having social proof in place when there isn’t actually a lot going on will backfire.

-Using small numbers for your social proof message can also hurt your purpose in both the short and long term.
+Using small numbers for your social proof messaging can also hurt your conversions in both the short and long term.

-By saying “only a tiny portion of our readers give,” they’re telling their audience it’s normal not to give, making the message not very persuasive.
+By saying “only a tiny portion of our readers give,” they’re telling their audience it’s normal not to give.
+This isn’t very persuasive.